 Was it what you expected?
 Tell us how

 It was, and much more.
 I was expecting a programme that explored how growing up gay, in straight family, had impacted my life.
 I did get that, but I got a lot more as well.
 Before The Quest, I had explored what being congruent and connected to myself was all about.
 However, Ade, Peter and Darren, through creating a caring, supportive and challenging environment, also helped me understand the importance, and the necessity, of being authentic and what this implied.
 It’s not that this was completely new to me, but it felt new because I got a real sense of the impact this could have on my life, and on the life of the people I interact with.
 I’m still working on this, and will be for the rest of my life.

 The most valuable thing I got out of the programme was the realization that I still held homophobic views about being gay and that this was accompanied by a consequential amount of shame.
 This learning was important and the programme gave me a safe place to explore how these feelings of shame impacted my life and the unhelpful strategies that I put in place to compensate.
 I am now able to recognized when some of them quick in, and why they do, and this helps to let go of these unhelpful strategies and achieve more authenticity.
 Of course, this is still work in progress but, at least, I am on the right path thanks to exploring them during The Quest.

 What difference has the workshop made to your life now?

 I feel like I belong to a community, the gay community, and I feel happy and content with this.
 This helps me feel more comfortable when I am among heterosexual people as I can accept myself on a deeper level and don’t feel the need to advertise or to hide my sexuality – I can share it if it feels relevant.
 This is a precious gift and I am grateful that Ade and Darren created The Quest and that I was able to take part in it.

-To find out more about The Quest Program or to register, click here.
+To find out more about The Quest Workshop or to register, click here.